Next Start

 Identifying the source of what is causing burnback is critical so you can take care of it and get back to working on a project!

-Potential causes of burnback with MIG welding include:
+Potential causes of MIG welding burnback include:

 • Faulty grounding: It’s important to apply proper grounding methods when you’re working on a welding project.
-Not only is this for your safety during the process, it also helps reduce the risk of burnback.
+Not only is this for your safety during the process, but it also helps reduce the risk of burnback.
 A drop in voltage from losing contact can cause the wire to keep feeding and cause burnback to occur.

 • Crowding a work piece: The welding torch and metal piece being worked on have to be spaced out properly.
 If they aren’t at the right distance from each other, they can easily cause burnback from the electrode sticking out too far.